18F/open-source-program/pages/account_management.md

 #### Two-factor Authentication

 As of 2013, GitHub allows for 2-factor authentication.
-This is a recommended extra step that can help organizations secure it's assets and demonstrate access controls.
+This is a recommended extra step that can help organizations secure its assets and demonstrate access controls.

  - [Wikipedia: Multi-factor authentication](http://en.wikipedia.org/wiki/Multi-factor_authentication)
  - [GitHub blog post describing 2FA](https://github.com/blog/1614-two-factor-authentication)